FireMario211/bmercy/README.md

 # bmercy
-A node module where you can ban people instead of using discord.js' ban
+A node module where you can ban people instead of using discord.js' ban i guess